-Join us for an online webinar discussing the genetics of HCU including an overview of classic & potential therapies with two guest presenters.
+The online webinar discussed the genetics of HCU including an overview of classic & potential therapies.

 This webinar has now been completed, thank you to all those who registered and attended.

 You can now view the recording of the webcast (login required).

 Professor Bridget Wilcken has spent her professional life in the diagnosis and clinical care of individuals affected by metabolic disorders, and also has had extensive research interests in this area, in particular in homocystinuria.
 She is internationally recognized both for her contributions to the inborn errors field and to newborn screening.

 Her early research interests saw her focus on homocystinuria and the clinical features and diagnosis of this in Australia.
 She was prominent in the introduction of betaine as a treatment in pyridoxine-non-responsive cases of homocystinuria.
 It is without a doubt that her research outcomes have resulted in an improvement in the quality of life of individuals affected by the disease.

 Professor Wilcken is a founding member of the Australasian Society for Inborn Errors of Metabolism, contributed substantially to the founding and organisation of the International Society for Neonatal Screening, has served on committees of professional organisations, authored numerous publications and several book chapters and given invited presentations both on metabolic diseases and newborn screening worldwide.
 She has a university appointment as Clinical Professor in the Discipline of Paediatrics, University of Sydney and was Clinical Director of the New South Wales Biochemical Genetics and Newborn Screening Services at the Children’s Hospital at Westmead.